ikunetwork/WhitePaper/README.md

 Since Metformin went off patent, the diabetes drug has become one of the favorite treatments of life-extension types.
 So add this to its magic aura: In a small randomized trial of 140 patients conducted in Mexico City, adding metformin to drugs for lung cancer patients whose tumors had mutations in a gene called EGFR seemed to slow disease progression and survival ... a warning to industry to dot i's and cross t's."

+### [What about Patents?
+Why copyrights over patents? -- use E&E]

+By the time an NME enters clinical trials, its patent life has 10 years, often times 5-6 years remaining.<sup>[18](#f18)</sup> Jurisdictions including U.S., EU and Asia provide copyright data exclusivity periods \(independent of patents\), for clinical trial data for up to ~10 years, regardless if it is an NME.<sup>[19](#f19)</sup> Copyrights occur upon when research data set is put in writing, providing exclusive commercial rights until the exclusivity period ends.
+Copyrights do not require registration, unlike patents which require filing an application with a patent office and subjective analysis by a government - resulting in multiple tens of billions USD litigation.
+Specifically, a license is required by regulatory bodies globally \(i.e. FDA, EMA, CFDA\) proving copyright title provenance to R&D data.<sup>[27](#f27)</sup> Without such a license, a party may not utilize such data for submission to a regulatory body and must start the research process anew \(raising capital and performing independent research and clinical trial.
+Licenses have proven to be worth billions of dollars to economic and medical systems worldwide.<sup>[28](#f28)</sup> Jurisdictions provide for copyright data exclusivity periods (independent of patents), including but not limited to:

+* Europe: up to ~12 years
+* Asia: up to ~10 years
+* U.S.: up to ~7 years<sup>[30](#f30)</sup>

+IKU is designed to directly monetize biotech research data, regardless of patent policy, as rights are based in the copyright of the research data generated.

 These efficiencies described above are measured in Figure X - providing arbitrage opportunities as great as 100,000x.

 <sup>[14](#f14)</sup>